 - Accurate Insulin Level Assessment: The test kit provides accurate measurements of insulin levels, allowing for a precise understanding of insulin production and functioning in the body.

-- Comprehensive Evaluation: The test kit helps in diagnosing insulinoma and evaluating insulin production.
+- Comprehensive Evaluation: The test kit helps diagnose insulinoma and evaluate insulin production.
 It provides valuable insights into the functioning of the pancreatic beta cells, assisting in identifying potential issues related to insulin regulation.

 - Fasting Insulin Assessment: The test is for the assessment of insulin level.
 This information is crucial in tracking diabetes progression and assessing cardiovascular disease risk.